perriera/for_interfaces/vm/digitalocean/README.md

 #### Shortcut to Visual Studio Code (VSC)
 In the case where you just happen to have VSC installed
-- Start a new instance of VSC
+- Start a new instance of VSC:
-	- Open a shell (Terminal or CMD.exe) and type:

 		code .

 - Go `Terminal->New Terminal` and paste the contents of the clipboard: